MONTALCINO: Brunello, Rosso, Moscadello

 Solaria, Lambardi, Biondi-Santi, Agostina Pieri, Nello Baricci, Caparzo, Casanuova di Neri, Siro Pacenti, Case Basse, Costanti, La Rasina, Caprili, Campogiovanni, Banfi, Lambardi, Livio Sassetti, Villa a Sesta, Piandellevigne, Lisini.

-FAQs Which wineries we go to, how many, how many wines, lunch is included, what schedule ? ? ?
+Which wineries we go to, join a group, how many wines, lunch is included, what schedule????

-• Winetastings: we suggest 2-3 wineries per day, which leaves some time for sightseeing, lunch and shopping.
-If you want more tastings, please let us know.
+The IWT tours are really customized, not to compare with routine packages.
+Winetastings: we can suggest 2-3 wineries per day, that allows time for sightseeing, lunch and shopping.
+If you want less or more tastings, let us know.
 If you already know which wineries you want, just let us know, otherwise we pick 3 very good ones, of different size and style.
-Each tasting may take 1 hr, and include 3 to 6 wines depending on the estate size, bigger onesmay have 10-12 wines to try.